5.5 Documentation, Records, and Service History

 Key Takeaways

-Last updated: May 2026
+Last updated: June 2026

 Record elementWhy it matters on the exam

-Date and siteTies the report to a specific service event.
+Date and siteTies the report to a specific service event

-Device or circuit identityPrevents confusion between similar devices.
+Device/circuit identityPrevents confusion between similar devices

-LocationHelps the next technician and supports exhibits.
+LocationHelps the next technician and supports exhibits

-Deficiency or impairmentShows the risk and required follow-up.
+Deficiency or impairmentShows the risk and required follow-up

-Correction and retestProves the service action was completed.
+Correction and retestProves the service action was completed

-Unresolved itemsPrevents a hidden assumption that all issues were fixed.
+Unresolved itemsPrevents a hidden "all fixed" assumption

 1. Does the record name the exact item or function?